Health and Longevity Course for Dogs - Chapter 7

 If your dog flinches, looks back or appears to be sore, that segment is likely in need of an adjustment and release.
 Often, the affected region is warmer than the rest of the spine.

-Thank you for reading PART 7 of the Health and Longevity Course for Dogs.
+Thank you for reading Chapter 7 of the Health and Longevity Course for Dogs.
 Don't forget to share it with those you care about and if you have missed the previous parts, you can find them below.

 To read the entire Holistic Health and Longevity Course for Dogs click the links below.